AAFC-BICoE/android-real-ws/README.md

 }
 ```

-To construct the full URI for the web service, combine the `payload.baseUrl` with one of the `payload.urls`.
+To construct the full URI for the web service, combine the `pagingPayload.baseUrl` with one of the `pagingPayload.urls.urlPath`.

 ##Get count of containers:
 URI: `http://localhost:8080/seqdb-ws/v1/container/count`